CSDUMMI/Ideas/Stable-Coin.md

 ## One transaction
-Lets say that  A wants to send B 500 of your tokens, that you pegged to the USD, meaning 1 Token = 1 USD.
+Lets say that  A wants to send B 500 of your tokens, that you desired to have the same value as USD, meaning 1 Token = 1 USD.
 Now at the time of the transaction the exchange rate between USD and your token = 0.5 USD.
 How much would be receive from the 500 Tokens that A send?

 500 * 0.5 = 250 Tokens.

 Why did I do that?
 To decrease the supply and increase the demand and thus the price!
 But why did I need to steal from B, who should have received 500 Tokens,